 You can switch broadband providers at any time.

-But if you change providers before the end of your existing contract, you may have to pay a hefty fee to end your contract early.
+If you change providers before the end of your contract, you may have to pay a fee to end your contract early.

 You may be able to avoid these exit fees: